The verdict

 What's the most durable golf glove?

-What gloves have the best durability: leather or synthetic?
+What gloves have the best durability?

-Why does Aaron Rai wear two gloves?
+Why does PGA golfer Aaron Rai wear two gloves?

 How long should a golf glove last?

-How do you clean and maintain a golf glove?
+Can you wash a golf glove?

 Behind the data